-Prague is the capital of the Czech Republic and is located in Central Europe.
-While the city is relatively small, it offers the advantage of being packed with history while being walkable.
+Prague, capital of the Czech Republic, is located in Central Europe.
+While the city is relatively small, it offers the advantage of being packed with history and being walkable.
 From the rooftops, you will be able to admire the old charm of the city, presenting a real architectural melting pot.

-Still, it can be tough to figure out which area of town to stay in.
+Still, it can be tough to figure out what’s the best place to stay in Prague.
 But deciding where to stay in Prague should not be a headache!

 This is the reason why I have created this no-stress guide on where to stay in Prague.

 After reading this guide, you will be a real expert on the city and will be able to choose where to stay in Prague while keeping your cool and looking forward to your holiday.